normanzb/g310gs/README.md

 ### Removing the front mudguard

 The baby GS comes with the classic GS beaky look with a lower front mud guard that provides a better high speed motorway riding experience.
 However in very muddy condition the lower front mud guard can clog up with muds and stop the front wheel from spinning.
-This makes the bike unridable until the clearance is re-gained by removing the front mud guard.
+This makes the bike unrideable until the clearance is re-gained by removing the front mud guard.

-Below parts helps you to remove the front mud guard while still protecting the bike from being damaged:
+Below parts help you to remove the front mud guard while still providing protection for the vulnerable parts:

 #### Radiator Guard